 After adding purchases to the app, you need to make sure that they work correctly and run smoothly for your users.
 To do this, it is important to test them.

-Sandbox testing is a bit tedious process and runs only on a real device.
+Sandbox testing is a bit of a tedious process and it runs only on a real device.
 To test in Sandbox, firstly you need to create a Sandbox account on the portal, link it in your device’s settings, and after that run through the testing flow.
 Some scenarios require a very large amount of manipulation (refund, ask to buy, lifetime non-consumable purchases).

 Testing in Xcode has become available since Xcode 12 (iOS 14) was released and has greatly simplified the testing process.
 First of all, you can test purchases in Xcode at an early stage when your app is not connected to App Store Connect.
 Secondly, there is no need to create additional accounts in the AppStore for Xcode, which significantly speeds up the process of configuring tests, especially for lifetime non-consumable purchases.
 Third, local testing can be automated, which potentially reduces the chance of errors occurring in the code.
 Moreover, you can even write UI tests for paywalls and other interfaces where purchases appear.